 I am a maritime archaeologist focusing on the Greco-Roman and early Islamic worlds – from the Atlantic façade to the Mediterranean to the Indian Ocean – from the 6th century BC to the 9th century AD.
 My primary research interests extend beyond the traditional emphasis on ships to the economic, social and environmental mechanisms that supported and facilitated their use.
 This includes the development of ports and harbours within contemporary trade and communication networks, coastal geo-morphological changes affecting these marine-land interfaces, and the exploitation of marine resources.
 My secondary research interests include ceramics, maritime heritage management and the ethno-archaeology of fishing techniques, ship building, and sailing.

-Since 1999 I have directed several research projects in Morocco that focus on past fishing practices, the logistical integration of ports and harbours, and the development of maritime heritage management; I am presently investigating the diachronic evolution of the Oued Loukkos basin at the ancient port of Lixus (near modern Larache).
+Since 1999 I have directed several research projects in Morocco that focus on past fishing practices, the logistical integration of ports and harbours, and the development of maritime heritage management; I am presently investigating the diachronic evolution of the Oued Loukkos basin at the ancient port of Lixus (near modern Larache) and leading a capacity-building project in marine science data acquisition in the Oued Bouregreg (Rabat-Salé).
 My current research also includes a project in Montenegro, training students and heritage managers in maritime archaeology skills whilst carrying out an inventory of submerged sites around the southern coastal port of Antibarium (modern Bar).
 In addition, I have conducted terrestrial and underwater archaeological fieldwork and ethnography projects in Iran, Abu Dhabi, Oman, Bahrain, Egypt, Turkey, Greece, Denmark, Germany, the U.K., and the U.S.

 Before joining the University of Southern Denmark’s Maritime Archaeology Programme as an Associate Professor and Commercial Dive Instructor in 2013, I was a curator at the Viking Ship Museum, in Roskilde, Denmark, researching Nordic ship construction and experimental ship archaeology, developing museum exhibits, editing a variety of publications, and working on development-led underwater archaeological field projects.
 I received a double B.A. in Classics and Anthropology from the University of California, Berkeley, a M.A. in Nautical Archaeology from Texas A&M University, a M.A. in Roman Archaeology from Aarhus University, and a Ph.D. in Archaeology from the University of Southampton.
 I am co-editor of the Journal of Maritime Archaeology, a Research Associate at the Centre for Maritime Archaeology at the University of Southampton, founding director of the Morocco Maritime Research Group, and serve on underwater cultural heritage management expert panels for UNESCO (Mediterranean, Africa, and Arab States regions) and the Arab League Educational, Cultural, and Scientific Organization.